AWS Bedrock Models¶

 Installation¶

 AWS Bedrock support requires additional dependencies.
-Install them with:
+Install the [aws] extra:

 This installs: